ansys/pyansys-dev-guide/doc/source/coding_style/pep8_best_practices.rst

        """Second method docstring"""
        return

-To make it clear when a "paragraph" of code is complete and a new section is starting, use a blank line to separate logical sections.
+To make it clear when a 'paragraph' of code is complete and a new section is starting, use a blank line to separate logical sections.

 Instead of: